-1 unmarketable fruit for every 7 boxes of apples produced.
-To evaluate changes in codling moth damage year over year, systematic damage surveys are conducted in orchards with known or suspected wild moth populations.
-As mentioned above, three guarters of orchards have no detectable or extremely low levels of codling moth.
-Because systematic surveys of codling moth damage are costly and time consuming, they were not conducted on orchards with extremely low populations.
-Systematic damage surveys were conducted on 30% (437 orchards) of the program area, just prior to harvest.
+Systematic damage surveys are conducted to evaluate changes in codling moth damage year over year.
+Because damage surveys are expensive, only orchards with known or suspected codling moth populations sampled.
+Orchards with no or extremely low wild populations and no signs of damaged observed during the season are not sampled.
+These are assumed to have little or no infested fruit.
+Systematic surveys were conducted on 30% (457 orchards) of the Program area, just prior to harvest to determine the amount of infested fruit present.
 These surveys are not random, they target infested areas within infested orchards, meaning they overestimate the total amount of damage in an orchard.
-The Program targets problem orchards, because hotspots account for the majority of wild moths, and require special attention.
-90% of orchards had $\leq 0.2\%$ infested fruit in 2023.

-90% of orchards had ≤0.2% infested fruit in 2023.
+91% of orchards had ≤0.2% infested fruit in 2024.

 The height of these bars represents the percentage of apple acreage that met our damage target of ≤0.2% infested fruit.
-The hashed green bar accounts for orchards with no detectable or extremely low moth populations that were not sampled.
-The solid green bar represents the orchards that were sampled and met the target, and the red bar indicates the percent of program area above the damage target.
+The hashed green bar represents orchards with no or extremely low moth populations.
+These orchards were not sampled (it is unlikely they are infested).
+The solid green bar represents the orchards that were sampled and were below the target for infested fruit.
+The red bar represents orchards that were sampled and were the above the damage target.